-The implications of each of these five values are benchmarked in our Equality and Human Rights Values Statement, by way of a statement of outcome and a statement of process.
-These statements underpin and inform our implementation of the Address Step.
-The values statement is available on the Dublin City Council website, on the Public Sector Equality and Human Rights Duty page, Public Sector Equality and Human Rights Duty Dublin City Council.
+The Equality and Human Rights Values Statement is available on the Dublin City Council website, on the Public Sector Equality and Human Rights Duty page, Public Sector Equality and Human Rights Duty | Dublin City Council.

 This implementation plan is founded on the assessment of equality and human rights issues, and serves to give ongoing effect to both Section 42(1) and Section 42(2) of the Duty.
-The assessment of equality and human rights issues is kept up-to-date as required within the corporate planning cycle by the Equality, Diversity and Inclusion (EDI) Office.